Swaggerjee/FlightPricePredictionTool/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Kaggle, for providing the “Flight Price Prediction” dataset.
+- Shubham Bathwal on Kaggle, for providing the “Flight Price Prediction” dataset.
 - The developers of the tools and libraries we used.

 ## Contact